sp2ong/HBMonv2/README.md

     If you use openbrige links, in config.py in OPB_FILTER enter NETWORK_ID to do not display unnecessary entries in LASTHEARD.

-    Please remember the table lastheard displays only station transmissions that are longer than 2 seconds.

-    If you don't want to have the lastheard list set in config.py:
-      LASTHEARD_INC = False

     If you want to have more than the last 15 entries in the Lastherad table change in the monitor.py file line from if n == 15: